tawandakasunzuma/tawandakasunzuma/README.md

 ### Short Bio

-I'm Tawanda Kasunzuma, a front-end developer with 2 years of web development experience.
+I'm Tawanda Kasunzuma, a front-end developer with 1 year of web development practice.
 I started with Python and now focus on JavaScript, building intuitive and user-friendly web applications.
 Always eager to grow and collaborate on exciting new challenges.

 ### My Learning Journey